alfredo138923/schema-evolution-manager/README.md

 Current workflow:

-  1. sem-add your current schema
+  1. gsem-add your current schema
     1. Either via a database dump
-    1. Or by sem-adding existing DB scripts
+    1. Or by gsem-adding existing DB scripts
-  1. Use sem-baseline to bootstrap the sem tables and add existing schema files to sem's migration table without actually applying them
+  1. Use gsem-baseline to bootstrap the sem tables and add existing schema files to sem's migration table without actually applying them

 ## License